David Musuguri: Military career

-Later life
+Later life and death

-Following his retirement, Musuguri moved to Butiama.
+Following his retirement, Musuguri returned to Butiama.
 In 2002, he endorsed the creation of an East African federation between Tanzania, Uganda, and Kenya.
 In 2014, he was awarded the Order of the Union Third Class by President Jakaya Kikwete.
-On 4 January 2020, he celebrated his 100th birthday.
+Musuguri turned 100 on 4 January 2020, and died in Mwanza on 29 October 2024, at the age of 104.
+He was buried in a funeral in Butiama on November 4.